slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The world doesn’t have the luxury of waiting for complete answers before it takes action.' -- Daniel Gilber*

-The ability to make fast decisions is a competitive advantage.
+To make fast decisions is a competitive advantage.

-Some people get paralyzed by [over thinking](#on-starting-and-timing).
-When you don't decide somebody will decide for you.
+Most people get paralyzed by over thinking.
+When you don't decide timely somebody will do it for you.

 > *'While we are reasoning concerning life, life is gone.' -- David Hume*